 4. A community of dog lovers

-5. Healthy life style is natural here
+5. A healthy lifestyle is natural here

 7. Amazing restaurants and seafood

 One of the great things about Santa Teresa and its restaurants is that many of them are pet friendly as they are open-air and outside dining.
-You don’t have to worry about leaving your furry babies at home, they are almost always welcome!
+You don’t have to worry about leaving your furry babies at home; they are almost always welcome!